fullcube/loopback-ds-computed-mixin/README.md

-MIXIN SKELETON
+COMPUTED MIXIN
 =============

-This is a skeleton for a mixin for the LoopBack framework.
+This is a mixin for the LoopBack framework that adds computed properties to a model.

-Documentation and credits will be here soon.

 # MIT License